davidalonsod/Dalonso-Security-Repo/Use Cases Threat Hunting/DNSEvents/README.md

 > **This is the single most important cost-control lever for Windows DNS ingestion.**
 > Raw DNS query logs can generate **hundreds of GB per day** in busy environments.
 > Use Data Collection Rules (DCR) XPath filters to drop noise at the agent level — data that is never sent is never billed.

+Step-by-step guide for using data collection filters on the Windows DNS Events via AMA connector to cut ingestion cost.
+This connector writes to ASimDnsActivityLogs (and DnsAuditEvents), and DNS is one of the highest-volume, noisiest sources — so filtering pays off fast.
+Step 0 — Measure first (know what to cut)
+Before filtering, find your biggest cost drivers so you filter noise, not signal.
+Run these in Logs:

+// Top noisy domains (last 24h)
+ASimDnsActivityLogs
+| where TimeGenerated > ago(24h)
+| summarize Events = count() by DnsQuery
+| top 30 by Events desc

+// Volume by query type (PTR/reverse lookups are usually pure noise) ASimDnsActivityLogs
+| where TimeGenerated > ago(24h)
+| summarize Events = count() by DnsQueryTypeName
+| order by Events desc

+// Estimate ingestion volume (GB) for this table over 30 days ASimDnsActivityLogs
+| where TimeGenerated > ago(30d)
+| summarize GB = sum(_BilledSize) / 1024 / 1024 / 1024

+Good candidates to exclude: PTR/reverse-lookup queries, successful internal domains (your own AD/corp domains), chatty telemetry domains (e.g., *.microsoft.com, CDN/OS-update domains), and health-probe clients.
+Exclude high-volume benign domains from your Step 0 top-30 list

+Step 1 — Open the connector filter UI
+Microsoft Sentinel → Configuration → Data connectors.
+Open Windows DNS Events via AMA → Open connector page (the panel in your screenshot).
+Under Configuration → 2.
+Define data collection filters to exclude events, click + Add data collection filters.

+Step 2 — Add an exclusion filter
+For each filter you add:

+Give it a filter name (e.g., Exclude-PTR-Queries).
+Choose the filter type / field to match on (the connector exposes DNS fields such as query type, query name/domain, client IP, event type).
+Enter the value(s) to exclude (this connector's filters are exclusion rules — matching events are dropped before ingestion).
+Click Add.
+Repeat to stack multiple filters.
+Recommended starter set:

+Exclude PTR / reverse lookups (query type = PTR) Exclude known-good internal domains (your AD domain suffixes)

+Step 3 — Apply
+Click Apply changes.
+This updates the underlying Data Collection Rule (DCR) for the connector.
+New agents/events honor it within a few minutes; existing agents pick it up on their next config refresh.

+Step 4 — Validate the drop
+After ~30–60 min, confirm volume fell and you didn't lose needed data:
+ASimDnsActivityLogs
+| where TimeGenerated > ago(2h)
+| summarize Events = count() by bin(TimeGenerated, 15m)
+| render timechart

+Re-run the "top domains" and "query type" queries — the excluded categories should be gone.

+Step 5 — Stack additional cost levers (from the same connector page) The Table management section in your screenshot (both tables at Analytics tier, 90-day retention) gives you two more big levers:

+Step 6 — (Optional) Go granular with a workspace transformation DCR Portal filters are field-level exclusions.
+For surgical control (e.g., "keep NXDOMAIN and external domains, drop only successful internal lookups"), use an ingestion-time transformation (transformKql) on the DCR: source
+| where not(DnsQueryTypeName == "PTR")
+| where not(DnsResponseCodeName == "NOERROR" and DnsQuery endswith ".corp.contoso.com")

+This runs before billing, so filtered rows are never charged.
+You can also use it to project away unused columns to shrink row size.

 ### What is a DCR XPath Filter?